OfficeDev/office-ui-fabric-core/ghdocs/FEATURES.md

 |ms-u-fadeOut400| Fade out| 0.1, 0.25, 0.75, 0.9| 0.367s|
 |ms-u-fadeOut500| Fade out| 0.1, 0.25, 0.75, 0.9| 0.467s|

-#####Responsive Grid
+##Responsive grid

 Forget serving static, device-specific layouts.
-Fabric comes with a mobile-first, 12-column, responsive grid that allows you to easily create flexible layouts for a variety of common screen sizes and device types.
+Fabric comes with a mobile-first, 12-column, responsive grid that you can use to create flexible layouts for a variety of screen sizes and device types.

 ![Responsive grid](http://odux.azurewebsites.net/github/img/ResponsiveGrid.png)

-######How to use
+###Using the responsive grid
 A grid (`.ms-Grid`) can contain multiple rows (`.ms-Grid-row`), each of which has one or more columns (`.ms-Grid-col`).
 Utility classes (`.ms-u-sm6`) specify how large each column should be on small, medium, and large devices.
 The columns in a row should add up to 12 for each device size.
+The following:

 ```html
 <div class="ms-Grid">